mivort/trackk/README.md

 ## Features

-* VCS-friendly storage format and multi-device syncrhonization capabilities.
+* VCS-friendly storage format and multi-device synchronization capabilities.
-  Data is stored as JSON files and by default syncronized using Git.
-Custom JSON merge driver prevents conflicts on syncrhonization.
+  Data is stored as JSON files and by default synchronized using Git.
+Custom JSON merge driver prevents conflicts on synchronization.
 * Dates input and filtering query syntax which allows to enter dates using natural syntax (`tomorrow at 14:00`), or perform context filtering on tasks (`tag:home and status:started`).
+* Recurrent tasks which use same date input syntax, allowing to use flexible re-occurrence rules (`monday at 7:00am`) and enabling the usage as habit tracker.
+* Fully-customizable output format using [Tera](https://keats.github.io/tera/)
+  (Jinja2-like) template syntax.

 ## Usage